LADCO/chart-gallery/README.md

 # LADCO Chart Gallery
-Click on an image to view the R script and data used to produce it.
+Click on an image to view the R script and data that produced it.

 ### Table of Contents
 [Maps](#maps)